-Campbell joins the Terrier coaching staff after spending a year as the assistant coach with the University of the Ozarks in Clarksville, Arkansas.
+Campbell joined the Terrier coaching staff after spending a year as the assistant coach with the University of the Ozarks in Clarksville, Arkansas.

 Campbell was a four-year member of the Scot Cheer & STUNT program that began during her freshman season in 2012-13.
 It took just one year for the Scots to rise to prominence, placing second at the National Cheer Association Championships for three-consecutive seasons.